ADAH-EviDENce/evidence/README.md

 # EviDENce_doc2vec_docker_framework

 The repository provides the functionality to ingest a corpus (of document fragments), build a doc2vec model incl. model space vectors for each fragment, and infer vectors for out-of-corpus fragments.
 Furthermore, it provides an API serving the model representation of the full corpus (id, vector pairs) as well as the model representation (vector) for a in-corpus fragment based on its id.
-The derived models, the inferal-engine, and the representation api can and are meant to be interfaced with the user-interface framwork in the XXX repository.
+The derived models, the inferal-engine, and the representation api can and are meant to be interfaced with the user-interface framwork in the [evidence-gui](https://github.com/knaw-huc/evidence-gui) repository.
+Initial, limited instructions are provided [below](#interface-to-evidence-gui) .

 In order to provide portable and reproducible models we make use of a framework of Docker containers coordinated by the Docker Compose tool.